MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Evaluations

-In this experiment, we examine the performance change in different settings, S3 (Homog Big), S4 (Hetero Big), S5 (Hetero, BigLittle) of the Large accelerator.
+In this experiment, we examine the performance change in different settings, S3 (Large Homogeneous), S4 (Large Heterogeneous), S5 (Large Heterogeneous, BigLittle) of the Large accelerator.

-\textbf{Homog versus Hetero.} The LB-style sub-accelerators usually take larger runtime but lower BW requirements than HB-style in Lang and Recom as shown in \autoref{fig:analysis_combine}(a).
+\textbf{Homogeneous versus Heterogeneous.} In the following experiment, we discuss the performance implication of a homogeneous versus heterogeneous accelerator using \alg algorithm.
+The LB-style sub-accelerators usually take larger runtime but lower BW requirements than HB-style in language and recommendation tasks, as shown in \autoref{fig:analysis_combine}(a).
 The jobs analysis in \autoref{fig:s3_s4_s5_fig}(a-b) reflect the fact that S4, in general, induces more no-stall latency but requires less BW than S3.
-Therefore, when BW is limited (BW=1), the hetero setting enables \system to leverage the difference of BW requirement among sub-accelerators to relax the BW contention.
+Therefore, when BW is limited (BW=1), the heterogeneous setting enables accelerator to leverage the difference of BW requirement among sub-accelerators to relax the BW contention.
 Thus S4 reaches better performance than S3 at BW=1 in \autoref{fig:s3_s4_s5_fig}(c).
-However, when the BW is mostly sufficient (BW=256), the performance will reflect more of the behavior of the no-stall latency.
+However, when the BW is mostly sufficient (BW=256GB/S), the performance will reflect more of the behavior of the no-stall latency.
 Thus S3 reaches better performance.

-\textbf{Bigs versus BigLittle.} We consider a platform with a smaller setting, BigLittle (S5).
-It is obvious when the BW budget is sufficient (BW=256), BigLittle will perform worse than both of the Bigs (S3, S4) as shown in \autoref{fig:s3_s4_s5_fig}(c), and can be verified by the jobs analysis in \autoref{fig:s3_s4_s5_fig}(b).
-However, BigLittle has smaller BW requirement because of its smaller sub-accelerator size, as shown in \autoref{fig:s3_s4_s5_fig}(a).
-Therefore, as shown in \autoref{fig:s3_s4_s5_fig}(c), when the BW is limited (BW=1), BigLittle reaches the best performance, with the least amount of resources.
-The results indicate \system is able to exploit different characteristics of sub-accelerators, both sizes of sub-accelerators and their mappings, to optimize its scheduling while different platforms and constraints are provided.
+\textbf{Bigs versus BigLittle.} We consider an accelerator with a smaller setting, BigLittle (S5), comparing to Bigs (S3, S4).
+It is obvious when the BW budget is sufficient (BW=256GB/S), BigLittle will perform worse than both of the Bigs (S3, S4) as shown in \autoref{fig:s3_s4_s5_fig}(c), and can be verified by the jobs analysis in \autoref{fig:s3_s4_s5_fig}(a).
+However, BigLittle has smaller BW requirement because of its smaller sub-accelerator size, as shown in \autoref{fig:s3_s4_s5_fig}(b).
+Therefore, as shown in \autoref{fig:s3_s4_s5_fig}(c), when the BW is limited (BW=1), BigLittle (S5) with the least amount of resources reaches the best performance.
+This observation shows that in a multi-core heterogeneous system, in addition to making the compute cores more powerful (adding more compute resources to them), striking the balance between each cores is another key consideration for boosting the performance.

-\textbf{Scale-up.} We scale up the platform by doubling the number of sub-accelerators, which complicates the problem to the search space of O($10^{120}$). \autoref{fig:s6} shows \system consistently finds better solutions, whose latency value is in average \textbf{610.7x} smaller.